vivamoto/usp-hpc/docs/source/index.rst

 Welcome to USP HPC's documentation!
 ===================================

-High-Performance Computing (HPC) at USP comprises two clusters of servers with the following attributes:
+High-Performance Computing (HPC) at Universidade de Sao Paulo (USP) comprises two clusters of servers with the following attributes:

 * Workload manager (Slurm) that schedules jobs in all servers.
 * Shared network file system visible to all servers.